TheBestTvarynka/tbt/content/posts/genealogy-graph-interactivity/index.md

 * Ability to rearrange siblings of the marriage.
   {{ img(src="siblings-rearrangement.png" alt="Siblings rearrangement")}}

-The set of actions defined above allows us to build a genealogy graph of any complexity.
+The actions defined above let us build a genealogy graph of any complexity.
-In the following sections, I explain how each of these actions works, what drawbacks and constraints I put on them, and why.
+In the following sections, I explain how each action works, what drawbacks and constraints I impose, and why.

 # Interactivity explained

 ## Nodes adding

-I am going to start with node adding because this part is the most interesting and the most complicated one.
+I'll start with node adding because it's the most interesting and most complicated part.
 Let's run through a few examples of possible cases.
 After that, I will describe the final algorithm.